-Now that your camera is focused to infinity, set the intervalometer or the inbuilt timelapse option.
-But before you do this, take a test shot, as shown above, to see how each of the shot will appear.
+Now that your camera is focused on infinity, set the intervalometer or the inbuilt timelapse option.
+But before you do this, take a test shot, as shown above, to see how each of the shots will appear.
 Once you are done with this, set the intervalometer.
-To get Milky Way timelapse, use an exposure in the intervalometer of up to 60 to 120 minutes.
+To get Milky Way timelapse, use exposure in the intervalometer of up to 60 to 120 minutes.
 Have extra batteries as this will drain the battery.
-See that you have charged your batteries to its max.
+See that you have charged your batteries to their max.

-I will not speak about the post editing here as I do it in the camera.
-All that you need to do in post editing is import all the images and then stack all of them.
-Once the final output is ready this is how the Milky Way timelapse would look like.
-Follow me on social media for more updates on travel and photography.
-Watch this video in HD.
+Now, All that you need to do in post editing is import all the images and then stack all of them.
+Once the final output is ready this is what the Milky Way timelapse would look like.